lengfeld/subpatch/website/tut/basic-usage.md

 First you need to clone the
 [example repository](https://github.com/lengfeld/subpatch-example0).
 It's
-the superproject that contains minimal C library .
+the superproject that contains minimal C library.
 On the command line execute

     $ git clone https://github.com/lengfeld/subpatch-example0
     $ cd subpatch-example0